revalew/Master-Thesis/README.md

 The MSE calculation was improved to use penalty-based approach for better algorithm comparison (missed steps or steps detected outside tolerance range receive maximum penalty equal to $` \text{(tolerance)}^{2} \Rightarrow {(0.2)}^{2} `$ )
 <!-- The MSE calculation was improved to use penalty-based approach for better algorithm comparison (missed steps or steps detected outside tolerance range receive maximum penalty equal to $ \text{(tolerance)}^{2} \Rightarrow {(0.2)}^{2} $ ). -->

+I also added mouse bindings to improve experiment workflow.
+During data collection, I use a wireless mouse instead of returning to the laptop or using the keyboard, which reduces timing errors and makes the process more convenient. `Right-click` marks ground truth steps and `Middle-click` starts/stops recording.

 <br/><br/>

 ### ...